 Emory University is a private research university in Atlanta, Georgia, United States.
 It was founded in 1836 as Emory College by the Methodist Episcopal Church and named in honor of Methodist bishop John Emory.
-Its main campus is in the Druid Hills neighborhood, three miles from downtown Atlanta.
+Its main campus is in Druid Hills, four miles from downtown Atlanta.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access Percentage